mau-jac/1T6-F20/wk11/manipulating_elements.md

 3. Use Word's spelling and grammar rules to correct any language mistakes.
 4. Insert "Fall 2020" as the page footer.
 5. Insert page numbers in the top right of the pages.
-6. Download the Excel file *video-salaries.xlsx* from Teams under Week 10.
+6. Download the Excel file *video-salaries.xlsx*.
 7. Insert the chart from *video-salaries.xlsx* anywhere inside your Word document but make sure the data is linked.
    1. Change a value in your Excel file and update the chart in the Word document.